top of page

 it all boils down to offering safe, creative, quality social activities guided by

-highly qualified specialists.
-At the end of the day, everybody needs a friend,
+At the end of the day, everybody needs a friend

 Mari is a Board Certified Behavior Analyst-Doctoral, with a Ph.D. in Special Education focusing on Autism and other Developmental Disabilities.
 Throughout her career as a professional educator, Dr. MacFarland has served Metro-Detroit and Mid-Michigan as a public school Administrator, Curriculum Coach, Special Education Teacher Consultant, General Education Teacher of Secondary English, Humanities, and Coordinator of the Special Education Program at Saginaw Valley State University.